 - Pew Research Internet Project – Recent stories include an assessment of the Web at age 25, and older adults’ use of technology.

-Bookmark these sources for the occasional check-in to see if there is any new trends that you need to be aware of.
+Bookmark these sources for the occasional check-in to see if there are any new trends that you need to be aware of.
 Social media is a fast-changing landscape, and what is popular today won’t stay that way for long without some serious competition from new startups.

 While I have provided a lot of resources above, these are simply auxiliary tools to simply having an honest, human conversation with your audience to get to know them better.
-Don’t be afraid to send out emails inviting them to engage with you personally.
+Don’t be afraid to send out emails inviting them to engage with you.
 That is where you will find the best benefit and gain the most knowledge if you go into it with an open attitude and goal to understand them better.